patrick-media/xi386/README.md

 make xpk
 # Deletes the bin folder, removing all object files.
 make clean
-# Executes 'all' (below), and initiates an instance of qemu-system-i386 with 128 MB of RAM.
-make qemu
 # Executes 'xboot', 'xs2', and 'xpk', compiling/assembling/linking all files into the final ELF and BIN file.
 make all
+# Executes 'all' and initiates an instance of qemu-system-i386 with 128 MB of RAM.
+make qemu
 ```
 \
 In order to run the system and test that the environment is set up properly, simply type `make qemu`.
 An ASCII Xi386 logo should appear for several seconds, followed by a blue screen (and possibly text - features are up in the air for now).